 Comparing Incontinence Pads vs. Menstrual Pads

-Menstrual care and incontinence products have several differences, even though they both fit against your body and capture bodily fluids.
+Menstrual pads and incontinence products have several differences, even though they both fit against your body and absorb bodily fluids.
 Let's delve into the reasons why the two types of pads differ.

 Function & Purpose

-The main difference between incontinence and menstrual pads is their function.
-A bladder protection pad is designed to lock away large amounts of liquid urine released rapidly, while menstrual sanitary pads are intended to capture thicker blood and menstrual fluid at a gradual pace.
+The main difference between incontinence products and period pads is their function.
+A bladder protection pad is designed to lock away and absorb large amounts of liquid urine released rapidly, while menstrual sanitary pads or liners are intended to capture thicker blood and menstrual blood at a gradual pace.
 Manufacturers have introduced specific features to their designs to suit the function of each type of pad.

 Absorbency